scottliu77/TigerIslandX/README.md

 Games can be reconstructed from logs in the GUI by feeding past-tense server messages into the Parser.

 ## Tournament Mode
-To deploy the network client, use the server's IP address, target port, tournament password, team login name and team password as arguments.
+To deploy the network client, use the command line arguments:
+ + server's IP address
+ + target port
+ + tournament password
+ + team login name
+ + team password

-If the server is running, the client will connect and begin resolving signals automatically.
+If the server is running, the client will connect, automatically authenticate, and will wait for a challenge to begin.